Blessing of the Roads

-The Blessing of the Roads campaign encourages everyone to work together towards a future of zero road deaths and serious injuries on our roads.
+The Blessing of the Roads campaign provides Local Governments with an opportunity to encourage their communities to work together towards a future of zero road deaths and serious injuries on our roads.

-Blessing of the Roads also provides an opportunity to remember those who have been affected by road trauma; recognise the dedication and efforts of those, both full-time and volunteers, who work towards preventing road trauma in Western Australia; and support the actions and steps Local Governments (and others) are taking to create communities which prioritise safety outcomes, such as implementing road safety policies.
+Blessing of the Roads also provides Local Governments with an opportunity to remember those who have been affected by road trauma; recognise the dedication and efforts of those, both full-time and volunteers, who work towards preventing road trauma in Western Australia; and support the actions and steps the Local Government is taking to create communities which prioritise safety outcomes, such as implementing road safety policies.

 Campaign Dates